christopherhuntley/is135-docs/StagUpBootstrap/Part7.md

 **5. Fix the colors on primary buttons.**

-The button at the top of the site appears red.
-However, once the user presses or even hovers over them they turn blue.
+The button at the top of the site appears red when we load the page.
+However, once the user presses or even hovers over it, the button turns blue.

 ![](images/part7s5a.png)

 Clearly, some combination of the `:hover` and `:active` pseudo-classes must be setting the background to blue.
 However, if we try to use Dev Tools to inspect a button it doesn't show the pseudo-classes.
-We're going to need to bring out our Dev Tools ninja skills.
+We're going to need to bring out our Dev Tools ninja skills this time.

 ![](images/part7s5b.png)